Different Types of Term Insurance Policy Users

 Here’s a list of common questions and answers related to different Term insurance policy users.

-Most insurers have a minimum age requirement of 18 years and a maximum age requirement of 65-70 years to avail of Term Insurance.
+Most insurers require a minimum age of 18 and a maximum age of 65-70 to purchase Term Insurance.

 Yes, some insurers allow you to increase or decrease the sum assured during the policy term.
 However, this may be subject to certain conditions and may lead to changes in your premium amount.